 Social Media: the Future of Customer Service

-It is 2017, consumers’ expectations from companies are higher than never before.
+It is 2017, and consumers’ expectations from companies are higher than ever before.
 Customers expect to be served wherever they are, whenever they want and fast.
-And where customers are?
-Facebook has 1.86 billion monthly active users, Instagram 600 million, Twitter 300 million; in addition to the rapidly growing messaging apps like WhatsApp and Facebook Messenger with nearly 1 billion each.
+And where are customers?
+Facebook has 1.86 billion monthly active users, Instagram 600 million, and Twitter 300 million; in addition to the rapidly growing messaging apps like WhatsApp and Facebook Messenger with nearly 1 billion each.
 In the Nordic countries, 78% of the population use Facebook regularly, and 72% use YouTube.

 This trend goes perfectly in line with what Gartner already predicted a few years ago: “By 2020, 90% of the customer service will happen on social media”.
 How are you getting prepared to change your processes and tools to address this imminent consumer demand?